Amirhan-Taipovjan-Greatest-I/resource-pack-localization/README.md

 ## What Translation Key should I use for the Description?

-You can choose by Yourself... but if I was in Your place, then I prefer "resourcepack.descriptionTranslation.<Resource Pack ID (or its Name, but w/o any spaces)>"
+You can choose by Yourself... but if I was in Your place, then I prefer `"resourcepack.descriptionTranslation.<Resource Pack ID (or its Name, but w/o any spaces)>"`.

 ## This is not working!